clarklab/sketch-invision-prototype/README.md

 Create a new .sketch document.
 Inside, we're going to make two artboards, one for the normal home view, and one for the open menu view.
 Press "A" to bring up the Artboard tool, which has some popular screen resolutions built-in.
 Select "iPhone Portrait".

 Click anywhere in your canvas to create a new artboard.
-Rename it to "home".
+Rename it to "home", either with (CMD+R) or (Right Click > Rename).
 This artboard will be the "home view" of your app.
 Press CMD+D to duplicate the artboard, and change the newly created screen's name to "home-menu-open".

 ### Step 2